 The Institute for Security and Development Policy regularly issues a variety of publications ranging from shorter Policy Briefs to more comprehensive studies in its Asia and Silk Road Papers series.
 Explore the different series below.

-This article was originally posted on the Japan Forum for Strategic Studies (JFSS) website, you can find the article here.
+This article was originally posted on The National Interest’s website, you can find the article here.
 Xi’s resolute grip on the three most powerful positions in Chinese society has […]

 North Korea’s Pandemic Conundrum: Self-Containment and Humanitarian Crisis

 Abstract: North Korea acknowledged its healthcare crisis this May and retreated to the Zero-COVID policy under self-containment, which they adopted in early 2020.
 Pyongyang also perceived economic stresses when they […]

 Taiwan in the European Discourse: Toward Political Consensus?